 However, this doesn’t always mean that the best one will be located within the hotel where you are staying.
 Again, do some research.

-Make sure you check the dive center reviews, take a look on TripAdvisor for the most visited and award-winning sites.
+Make sure you check the dive center reviews, take a look at TripAdvisor for the most visited and award-winning sites, and therefore get the heads up on the best places to scuba dive as well as the centers that are there.
 Once you have had a look around, pick which center you want to go with and then plan your accommodation around that.

-Different dive centers offer different deals and courses.
-Look into what it is you most want to do and shop around for different dive packages.
-You can always e-mail the dive center before booking to ensure they can accommodate whatever it is you are looking to do.
+Different centers offer different deals and courses.
+Look into what it is you most want to do and shop around for different packages.
+You can always e-mail the center before booking to ensure they can accommodate whatever it is you are looking to do.

 6. Complete Any Medical Checks & Get Insured

 Safety first!
-Fitness to dive has changed a lot since scuba diving came about.
-Some people believe that everyone should be able to dive, regardless of their fitness or medical health.
+Fitness levels have changed a lot since scuba diving came about.
+Some people believe that everyone should be able to go diving, regardless of their fitness or medical health.
 However, this is really not the case.
-Dive associations will encourage people to seek medical advice before diving to see if you are “fit to dive”.
+Some associations will encourage people to seek medical advice before diving to see if you are “fit to dive”.

 When you arrive at your chosen dive center, they will ask you to complete various forms, the most important being a medical form statement/questionnaire.
-If you tick YES to any of the questions within the form, there may be a problem in allowing you to dive.
+If you tick YES to any of the questions within the form, there may be a problem in allowing you to go diving.

-Take a look at PADIs Medical Statement online to read through the questionnaire before booking your vacation.
-If you happen to answer YES to any of the questions, then it may be best to see a dive doctor before you pay for your dive vacation and travel abroad.
+Take a look at PADI’s Medical Statement online to read through the questionnaire before booking your vacation.
+If you happen to answer YES to any of the questions, then it may be best to see a dive doctor before you pay for your vacation and travel abroad.

-It is sometimes and often too late by the time you get abroad: at best having to splash out on a medical with an unknown doctor, canceling your dive course or at worst attempting to carry on whilst taking those risks.
+It is often too late by the time you get abroad: at best having to splash out on a medical with an unknown doctor, canceling your course or at worst attempting to carry on whilst taking those risks.

-And remember, dive insurance is a big must when diving.
+And remember, dive insurance is a big must.
 Although scuba diving is considered a safe activity, in unfortunate events where diving accidents can occur, insurance payouts can run into the hundreds of thousands of Pounds.
 In some destinations, medical treatment and dive related medical treatment can result in a very expensive bill.
-Uninsured divers will be required to pay out of pocket, in some cases upfront, causing problems for most of us.
+Uninsured you will be required to pay out of pocket, in some cases upfront, causing problems for most of us.
 It is highly recommended that you get diving insurance before you leave.

-7. Check Travel Conditions on Your Scuba Dive Trip
+7. Check Travel Conditions on Your Scuba Trip

 Weather warnings, storms, and other travel warnings are always good to know.
 Especially when planning your dives.
 Some locations are known to have seasons where bad weather is expected, so do some research before picking where and went to go.